lesserfish/PeepingTom/README.md

     > StrSet "This text will go to the memory"

-This will iterate over all of the candidates, and set the memory value to the corresponding value, taking into consideration the length of the memory address, i.e. It will consider whether the address holds an Int8 or an Int32.
+This will iterate over all of the matches, and set the memory value to the corresponding value, taking into consideration the length of the memory address, i.e. It will consider whether the address holds an Int8 or an Int32.

 ### Multiple searches